Thirteenth Amendment to the United States Constitution: Passage by Congress

 President Lincoln had had concerns that the Emancipation Proclamation of 1863 might be reversed or found invalid by the judiciary after the war.
 He saw constitutional amendment as a more permanent solution.
 He had remained outwardly neutral on the amendment because he considered it politically too dangerous.
 Nonetheless, Lincoln's 1864 election platform resolved to abolish slavery by constitutional amendment.
 After winning reelection in the election of 1864, Lincoln made the passage of the Thirteenth Amendment his top legislative priority.
 He began with his efforts in Congress during its "lame duck" session, in which many members of Congress had already seen their successors elected; most would be concerned about unemployment and lack of income, and none needed to fear the electoral consequences of cooperation.
 Popular support for the amendment mounted and Lincoln urged Congress on in his December 6, 1864 State of the Union Address: "there is only a question of time as to when the proposed amendment will go to the States for their action.
 And as it is to so go, at all events, may we not agree that the sooner the better?"

 Lincoln instructed Secretary of State William H. Seward, Representative John B. Alley and others to procure votes by any means necessary, and they promised government posts and campaign contributions to outgoing Democrats willing to switch sides.
 Seward had a large fund for direct bribes.
 Ashley, who reintroduced the measure into the House, also lobbied several Democrats to vote in favor of the measure.
 Representative Thaddeus Stevens later commented that "the greatest measure of the nineteenth century was passed by corruption aided and abetted by the purest man in America"; however, Lincoln's precise role in making deals for votes remains unknown.

 Republicans in Congress claimed a mandate for abolition, having gained in the elections for Senate and House.
 The 1864 Democratic vice-presidential nominee, Representative George H. Pendleton, led opposition to the measure.
 Republicans toned down their language of radical equality in order to broaden the amendment's coalition of supporters.
-In order to reassure critics worried that the amendment would tear apart the social fabric, some Republicans explicitly promised the amendment would leave patriarchy intact.
+In order to reassure critics worried that the amendment would tear apart the social fabric, some Republicans explicitly promised the amendment would leave broader American society's patriarchal traditions intact.